mufeez-amjad/ShopifyChallenge-S19/README.md

 })
 ```

 For the optional part of the challenge we also needed to interact with carts and users who own those carts.
+This required a Cart and User Schema:

 #### Cart